This post may contain affiliate links. Learn more here.

 - Play with animals at the local humane society (be careful to avoid taking some home!)

 - Deliver food items to the local food bank

-Read the book, “Kids Can Change the World: A Middle Schooler’s Guide for Turning Passion into Progress” with your kids.
-Middle schooler Adom Appiah shares stories and steps to using your passion and talents to benefit others.
+Read the book, “Kids Can Change the World: A Middle Schooler's Guide for Turning Passion into Progress” with your kids.
+Middle schooler Adom Appiah shares stories and steps to use your passion and talents to benefit others.

 No matter what activities you choose, make sure to get involved yourself, talk about the good you are doing, and give praise.

 The number one way to raise financially responsible kids is to set a good example.
 Your kids are watching you constantly.
 That's where they pick up mannerisms and learn new words, sometimes not the ones you want them to learn.

 It's the same with money skills.
 They are watching you!
 If you make poor choices with money, it will be hard to teach them good ones.